mdeloof/statig/README.md

 ### Context

 When state machines are used in a larger systems it can sometimes be necessary to pass in an external mutable context.
+By default this context is mapped to the `context` argument of the method.

 ```rust
 #[state]